samtron1412/docs/misc/game.md

     + through the control of game objects and resources
     + in pursuit of a goal

-## Game Genres

-+ Arcade games: where reaction speed is the most important aspect of the game.
-+ Puzzle games: where clever thinking is the most important aspect. chess games, etc.
-+ Role playing games (RPG): where you steer a character through a dangerous world.
-Diablo, etc.
-+ Strategy games: either real-time (RTS) or turn-based.
-Age of Empires, etc.
-+ Management games: in which you must build up an empire.
-SimCity, etc.
-+ Adventure games: where the story line is rather crucial.
-+ First-person shooters.
-Doom, Quake, etc.
-+ Third-person shooters: where the player directly controls a game character through a hostile world.
-Tomb Raider, etc.
-+ Sport games
-+ Racing games
-+ Simulators

 # Checklist for a good game

 - Reaching goals